High-frequency welding

 What is high-frequency welding

-High-frequency welding (HF welding, also known as dielectric sealing is a proven joining process in plastics processing.
-It enables the Durable and precise joining of thermoplastics through the use of a high-frequency electromagnetic field.
+High-frequency welding (HF welding, also known as dielectric sealing) is a proven joining process in plastics processing.
+It enables the permanent and precise joining of thermoplastics through the use of a high-frequency electromagnetic field.

-Typically, a frequency of 27.12 MHz a globally approved standard range that delivers optimum results with consistent quality.
+Typically, a frequency of 27.12 MHz is used - a globally approved standard range that delivers optimum results with consistent quality.

 How does HF welding work?